PeterShin23/dsp1/README.md

 top10_rating1  | Count of Top 10 Words in Reviews with Rating 1 | Many of the top 10 words in reviews with a rating of 1 have mostly subjectively neutral descriptive words other than “return” which is subjectively negative top10_rating5  | Count of Top 10 Words in Reviews with Rating 5 | Compared to the top 10 words of all reviews, reviews with a rating of 5 have more top 10 words that explicitly a positive connotation such as “love”, “great”, “east”, “get”, and “bought” rating_distribution  | Frequency of Ratings Over All Reviews | The distribution of ratings across all reviews shows very few reviews with a rating of 1 to 3, with most reviews being a 5 star rating.
-This distribution correlates with our findings of the top 20 words in reviews as most descriptive words we observed are positive
+This distribution correlates with our findings of the top 20 words in reviews as most descriptive words we observed are positive rating_diff  | Frequency of Ratings Differences (Predicted - Actual) | The distribution of predicted - actual ratings found with test data.
+Distribution shows majority of predictions by model makes an accurate prediction of actual rating.
+However, our model still makes some very inaccurate predictions as shown by 4 and -4 rating differences.